micropatel/code-challenge/README.md

 ## 7. How to deliver this challenge

-Please deliver the solution using a public repository on GitHub.
+Please deliver the solution using a public repository URL on GitHub.
 Your repository should contain full instructions and documentation for us to run and test the project.
+You can clone and develop on top of this repository as well.

 Hosting the solution on a cloud provider (https://heroku.com, AWS, https://now.sh) is a great plus!